Open Data Hub logo

 Note

-You should enable only one instance of the TrustyAI service in a project.
-The presence of multiple instances in the same project can result in unexpected behavior.
+Install only one instance of the TrustyAI service in a project.
+Multiple instances in the same project can result in unexpected behavior.

-Enabling the TrustyAI Service by using the dashboard
+Installing the TrustyAI service by using the dashboard

-The following procedure describes how to use the Open Data Hub dashboard to enable an instance of the TrustyAI service.
+You can use the Open Data Hub dashboard to install an instance of the TrustyAI service.

 Prerequisites